shotaro12oyama/Udacity-CarND-LaneLines1/writeup.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function.

 I separated the group of lines to right lanes & left lanes by the value of slope.
 Especially, I adjusted the value condition of the slope to +-0.55, taking into the probable slope value.
 Then, I took the mean of the start / end plot of the lines.
-Finally, I extend the lines to the bottom of images by calculating the new plot based on the mean plot & slope.
+Finally, I extend the lines to the bottom of images by calculating the new plot based on the mean plot & slope:

 ![alt text][image1]